 Her Own Business

-Additionally, as an agent at NYL, she is entirely in control of how she runs and operates her business.
+Additionally, as an agent at New York Life, she is entirely in control of how she runs and operates her business.
 This has given her the opportunity to focus on businesses and individuals that she care deeply about.
 She also not only has the freedom to volunteer, but is encouraged to do so.
 Every Monday from 11:30-1:00 you can find her at the Heineberg Senior Center helping the clients there with technology support.
 She’s also volunteered for Burlington City Arts and Vermont Farm to Ballet.
 Last summer she spent every Friday afternoon providing child-ID’s for parents in City Hall Park at Splash Dance….Being able to take time out of the week to give back to the community and learn about what different organizations of doing, not only grounds her but it also has educated her on different issues.
-Seeing the struggles of some at the senior center for example, is one of the motivating factors in growing her long-term care practice, because she sees the impact of having (or not having) those plans first-hand.
+Seeing the struggles of some at the senior center for example, is one of the motivating factors in growing her financial services practice with a focus on long-term care insurance, because she sees the impact of having (or not having) that type of coverage first-hand.

 Benefits and Challenges